-This page lists all GED (in New Hampshire, HiSET) test centers and prep locations in and around Lebanon.
-If you want to earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam.
+This page lists all GED and HiSET test centers and prep locations in and around Lebanon.
+If you want to earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam or the four sub-exams that make up the GED test.

-The assessment is for adults who left high school prematurely.
+The assessments are for adults who left high school prematurely.
 This way, they have the opportunity to acquire an equivalent degree.

 Testing takes place at a level similar to that of graduating HS students.